-Techniques of Road Racing EXSS 1470 1 cr.
-2 hr.
+Techniques of Road Racing

 The purpose of the course is to acquaint the student with various topics of running long distance road races.
 Topics covered include the physiology of running, training strategies, injury care and prevention, nutritional aspects and methods of assessing running ability.
-Each student undertakes a training program, and participates in three road races.
+Each student undertakes a training program, and participates in three road